 1.4 In certain circumstances, the Foundation may collect sensitive information about individuals.
 For example, an individual may provide information on their health or racial origin in the online record book.
 The Foundation only collects, uses and discloses sensitive information with a person's consent or otherwise in accordance with law.

 2. Use and disclosure of personal information

 2.1 The Foundation generally limits its use and disclosure of personal information to the purpose for which it was collected and other related purposes that would be expected by the individual.

 2.2 In special circumstances, the Foundation may also use and disclose personal information where it is otherwise allowed under General Data Protection Regulation (for example, disclosure to government regulatory and law enforcement agencies or in emergency situations).

 2.3 If the Foundation wishes to use or disclose personal information in other circumstances, it will obtain the individual’s consent to do so.

 2.4 Personal information may also be used to inform operators, volunteers, supporters and participants of Award programme news, activities and events.
 Individuals who no longer wish to receive such promotional information may advise the Foundation using the contact details below.
 The Foundation’s records will normally be amended within five working days.

 2.5 Personal information may be shared between the various Foundation organisations and persons responsible for administering the Award in the country.
 Each of these organisations and persons agrees to comply with this policy.
 The Foundation may also transfer personal information (including sensitive information) to the relevant Award Operator (for example delegate details including health information for local training or events).
-Once this personal information is held outside of the United Kingdom it may not receive the level of privacy protection required by the Data Protection Act 1998 in the United Kingdom.
+Once this personal information is held outside of the United Kingdom it may not receive the level of privacy protection required by General Data Protection Regulatory law in the United Kingdom.
 Individuals who object to the overseas transfer of their personal information may advise the Foundation organisation using the contact details below.